darshanman40/goicu/README.md

-This work is mainly for embedding ICU into your Go application.
+This work is mainly for embedding ICU57 into your Go application.

 To use this lib, include the following in your Go lib which needs to use ICU: